ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ### Dependency Variables

-In most cases, a role will require that software package dependencies are met before installing the software the role is intended for.
+In many cases, a role will require that specific software package dependencies are met before running.
 These dependencies are usually an array of packages that need to be installed.
-These dependencies should be separated out into an array.

-For example, say the application being installed is Android Studio.
-The dependency array should be assigned to a variable titled `androidstudio_dependencies` and placed in `vars/main.yml`.
+Say the application being installed is Android Studio.
+The dependency array should be assigned to a variable titled `androidstudio_dependencies` (where "androidstudio" is retrieved from the `.galaxy_info.role_name` field in the `meta/main.yml` file) and placed in `vars/main.yml`.

 **GOOD example of defining the variable in the `vars/main.yml` file**